paaube/PyOptik/README.rst

 * ri: refractive index
 * ec: extinction coefficient

-Pyri includes functions that let you import experimental data or Sellmeier's formula for different materials and store it locally.
+PyRI includes functions that let you import experimental data or Sellmeier's formula for different materials and store it locally.
 This data can then easily be called and used.